 I sometimes get asked by entrepreneurs and colleagues “where do i start?”.
-This is my small effort to compile a small and honest tool-kit of things I try to use.
+This website is my small effort to compile a small and honest tool-kit of things I try to use.

 I will start with some simple observations.